Side-effects

 calls multiple functions with side-effects.
 For example, the meaning

-of y = foo(x, 5) + bar(x);
+of y = foo(x, 5) + bar(x); not only depends on evaluation

-order, but furthermore, depends on the definition of foo
+order, but furthermore, depends on the definition of foo and bar.

-might be a list, and foo
+For example, x might be a list, and foo and bar might

-be push
+be push and pop.
+Statements with

 multiple side-effects are not only hard to understand for a human,